alienrey/movie-database/readme.md

 # Setup

 This documentation will guide you through the setup of the Movie Database application.
-The server uses FeathersJS 5, the frontend is built with Next.js, and the database is PostgreSQL.
+The server uses FeathersJS 5 (a powerful framework for creating REST APIs), the frontend is built with Next.js with MUI, and the database is PostgreSQL.

 In production, the following are used:
 - **Object Storage**: AWS S3